 The Jedi Temple Archives is a series of posts that will teach you, padawan, how to be a Jedi through everyday skills you can practice to be healthier and more active.
-This installment is a guest post by Austin King, author of A Scattered Wind and Nimbus: A Steampunk Novel.
+This installment is a guest post by Austin King, gaming features editor for ScreenRant and host of the Dragon Quest FM podcast.
 Austin has written plays, poems, novels, and short fiction, but he spends most of his time making sure his credentials sound more impressive than they really are.

-Yoda meditates (and probably does a bit of Yoga Yoga, hah!), Mace Windu meditates, and even Anakin Skywalker sometimes stops his whining shtick to take some deep breaths and chill out a bit.
+Yoda meditates (and probably does a bit of Yoda Yoga, hah!), Mace Windu meditates, and even Anakin Skywalker sometimes stops his whining to take some deep breaths and chill out a bit.